-- In 1909 Tennessee State University was developed as a normal school for Negroes. - 1941 The General Assembly authorized the State Board of Education to establish graduate studies leading to the master's degree in several branches of teacher education. - 1944 In June, the first master's degree was awarded. - 1946 The Southern Association of Colleges and Schools accredited the institution. - 1951 The State Board of Education granted the college university status.
-The reorganization included the establishment of the Graduate School, the School of Arts and Sciences, the School of Education, and the School of Engineering, and provided for the additions of the other schools: Agriculture, Business, and Home Economics, respectively. - 1958 The University was elevated to a full-fledged land-grant university.
-The program included the School of Agriculture and Home Economics, the Graduate School, the Division of Business, the Division of Extension and Continuing Education, and the Department of Aerospace Studies. - 1969 The current name, Tennessee State University, was adopted. - 1974 The School of Allied Health and the School of Business were established, while the Specialist in Education degree was authorized. - 1976 The Master of Criminal Justice degree was approved. - 1977 The Master of Public Administration degree was approved. - 1978 The Master of Engineering degree, the Master of Arts in Education, and the Master of Education Degrees in Reading were approved. - 1979 Tennessee State University and University of Tennessee-Nashville merged.
-The Master of Business Administration degree was established. - 1980 The Doctor of Education degree was approved in three majors: Curriculum and Instruction, Educational Administration, and Educational Psychology and Guidance. - 1986 The Doctor of Education degree in Educational Psychology and Guidance was changed to a Doctor of Education degree in Psychology with concentrations in Counseling Psychology and School Psychology; an M.S. degree in Mathematical Sciences was approved; a Ph.D. degree in Public Administration was approved. - 1987 The Graduate School was redefined as the School of Graduate Studies and Research. - 1991 The School of Graduate Studies and Research celebrates 50 years of Graduate education. - 1996 The Psychology doctoral program degree designation changed from Ed.D. to Ph.D. - 1998 The Doctor of Philosophy degree in Biological Sciences was initiated. - 1999 The Doctor of Philosophy degree in Computer and Information Systems Engineering was approved.
+In 1909 Tennessee State University was developed as a normal school for Negroes.

+1941 The General Assembly authorized the State Board of Education to establish graduate studies leading to the master's degree in several branches of teacher education.

+- 1944 In June, the first master's degree was awarded. - 1946 The Southern Association of Colleges and Schools accredited the institution. - The State Board of Education granted the college university status.
+The reorganization included the establishment of the Graduate School, the School of Arts and Sciences, the School of Education, and the School of Engineering, and provided for the additions of the other schools: Agriculture, Business, and Home Economics, respectively. - The University was elevated to a full-fledged land-grant university.
+The program included the School of Agriculture and Home Economics, the Graduate School, the Division of Business, the Division of Extension and Continuing Education, and the Department of Aerospace Studies. - 1969 The current name, Tennessee State University, was adopted. - The School of Allied Health and the School of Business were established, while the Specialist in Education degree was authorized. - 1976 The Master of Criminal Justice degree was approved. - 1977 The Master of Public Administration degree was approved. - The Master of Engineering degree, the Master of Arts in Education, and the Master of Education Degrees in Reading were approved. - Tennessee State University and University of Tennessee-Nashville merged.
+The Master of Business Administration degree was established. - The Doctor of Education degree was approved in three majors: Curriculum and Instruction, Educational Administration, and Educational Psychology and Guidance. - The Doctor of Education degree in Educational Psychology and Guidance was changed to a Doctor of Education degree in Psychology with concentrations in Counseling Psychology and School Psychology; an M.S. degree in Mathematical Sciences was approved; a Ph.D. degree in Public Administration was approved. - 1987 The Graduate School was redefined as the School of Graduate Studies and Research. - 1991 The School of Graduate Studies and Research celebrates 50 years of Graduate education. - 1994 The Master of Science in Nursing Degree was initiated. - The Psychology doctoral program degree designation changed from Ed.D. to Ph.D.; Master's program in Computer and Information Systems Engineering was initiated. - 1998 The Doctor of Philosophy degree in Biological Sciences was initiated. - 1999 The Doctor of Philosophy degree in Computer and Information Systems Engineering was approved.